Dog on death row: Trial begins to determine dog's fate after attack

 Schneider, who was wearing a puffer jacket, suffered a broken ulna, deep puncture wounds, and muscle and nerve damage.
 She underwent surgery where a plate and six screws were installed in her arm.

-The consequences of the attack were difficult, Schneider said.
+The consequences of the attack were vast, Schneider said.
 The practice was already short-staffed prior to the attack, and Schneider is still limited in the work she can do.

 "I was unable to stop working to allow my arm time to heal."